TwilCynder/kuribrawl/doc/public/modding.md

 An animations marked with a \*\* indicates that it will be played on loop (with no limit of duration).
 It means they can be still animations.
 An animation marked with a \* indicates that it might be played for a set duration regardless of its length, generally the duration of the state it is associated with, in which case it is slowed down/accelerated to match this duration, but also that this duration can be set to depend on the animation (in which case the duration of the state is the length of the animatin).
 Typically, the initial dash animation will be played during a number of frames specified in the champions descriptor, but if the specified duration is 0, then the game will simply play the animation at its normal pace and the initial dash state's duration will be determined by the animation.
 These animation can be still if they are played in a context where they have a set duration, but you need to be careful as they but will cause problem if they are ever played without a set duration. (example : since the `jumpsquat` animation is only ever played during jumpsquat, it can be still with no problem if the champion has a set jumpsquat duration).

-#### Animation descriptor
+### Animation descriptor
-First, you must note that you *don't* really need to know any of the content of this part, as animation descriptors are integrally managed by the Frame Tool (a guide on how to use this software will come soon).
+First, you must note that you *don't* really need to know any of the content of this part, as animation descriptors are integrally managed by the Editor (a guide on how to use this software will come soon).

 - The first line must be the number of frames of the animation.